brevzin/cpp_proposals/1185-7_spaceship/spaceship-no-eq.md

 Fundamentally, we have two sets of operations: equality and comparison.
 In order to be efficient and not throw away performance, we need to implement them separately. `operator<=>()` as specified in the working draft today generating all six functions just doesn't seem to be a good solution.

-We can do something similar to the Rust model above and first described in [this section](https://github.com/davidstone/isocpp/blob/master/operator-spaceship/I-did-not-order-this.md#make-operator-create-only-operator-operator-operator-and-operator) of the previously linked paper: require two separate functions to implement all the functionality.
-That is, change the rewrite rules for how the lookup for operators works to the following (in all cases, `a @ b` prefers `a @ b` if it exists, as it does today):
+This paper proposes to do something similar to the Rust model above and first described in [this section](https://github.com/davidstone/isocpp/blob/master/operator-spaceship/I-did-not-order-this.md#make-operator-create-only-operator-operator-operator-and-operator) of the previously linked paper: require two separate functions to implement all the functionality.

+The proposal has two core components:

+- change the candidate set for operator lookup
+- change the meaning of defaulted equality operators

+And two optional components:

+- change how we define [_strong structural equality_](http://eel.is/c++draft/class.compare#def:equality,strong_structural "[class.compare]"), which is important for [P0732R2](https://wg21.link/p0732r2)
+- change defaulted `<=>` to also generate a defaulted `==`

+## Change the candidate set for operator lookup

+Today, lookup for any of the relational and equality operators will also consider [`operator<=>`](http://eel.is/c++draft/over.match.oper#3.4), but preferring [the actual used operator](http://eel.is/c++draft/over.match.best#1.10).

+The proposed change is for the equality operators to _not_ consider `<=>` candidates.
+Instead, inequality will consider equality as a candidate.
+In other words, here is the proposed set of candidates.
+There are no changes proposed for the relational operators, only for the equality ones:

 <table>
 <th>